 COILL Fellows are required to participate in a Community of Practice to provide support and assistance through the implementation of the project.

-The $250 for each project can be used to cover expenses for the project; or to cover expenses or professional development for the faculty member; or similar to FAR activity funds, which can be withdrawn for cash with tax withheld.
+$250 is available for each project, which can be used to cover expenses for the project; or to cover expenses or professional development for the faculty member; or similar to FAR activity funds, which can be withdrawn for cash with tax withheld.

-Proposals should be submitted to Janine Lim, firstname.lastname@example.org, by August 18, 2017.
-Applicants will be notified regarding the selection by August 25, 2017.
+Proposals should be submitted to Janine Lim, email@example.com.
 Proposals should be succinct and should include:

 Note that assistance completing the application will be provided within the Course Tune Up workshops.